Controversies in Hip and Pelvis Imaging

 This Online Course provides established principles and new concepts regarding pathology of the hip and pelvis, with an emphasis on MRI.
 Lectures cover a number of clinically important topics, including pitfalls and postoperative findings essential to the practicing radiologist.

-Learn and earn credit at your own pace with unlimited access to this course through July 14, 2019.
+Earn credit at your own pace through July 14, 2022 and continue to access your videos until July 15, 2026.
 See below for detailed information and learning outcomes.

 This course package offers 2 CME and SA-CME Credits following completion of an online test.